THE NORTHERN INUIT INTRODUCTION

 proud that our breed resemble the wolf in looks and of

 the unanswered question ‘IS THERE OR ISN’T THERE

 Since this was written a lot has come to light and infact

-the society are injecting some much needed outside
+breeders are injecting some much needed outside

 blood into the lines on the quite.

 Like many large breed dogs the Northern Inuit can

 suffer from hip dysplacia, therefore when looking to